 To Determine the EMF of the Cell (Calibration)

 Let us consider that the potentiometer has a resistive wire of length ‘L’.
-Let one end of the wire be A and the other end is taken as B. A battery is connected to the two ends of the wire, this forms the primary circuit.
-The secondary circuit is formed by connecting the end A of the wire to the cell whose emf has to be calculated and the other terminal of the cell is connected to the galvanometer.
+Let one end of the wire be A and the other end B. A battery is connected to the two ends of the wire, and this forms the primary circuit.
+The secondary circuit is formed by connecting the end A of the wire to the cell whose emf has to be calculated, and the other terminal of the cell is connected to the galvanometer.
 The galvanometer is further connected to the jockey (movable point).
-Let ‘i’ be the current flowing through the wire
+Let ‘i’ be the current flowing through the wire.

 i = ɛ/(r+R)